 The Anthropocene – the current geological age – is viewed as the period in which human activity has been the dominant influence on Earth’s climate and environment.

 “The activities of farmers, pastoralists, and hunter-gatherers had significantly changed the planet four millennia ago,‘‘ Dr. Kay said.

 The ArchaeoGLOBE project used an online survey to gather land-use estimates over the past 10,000 years from archaeologists with regional expertise.

-‘‘Archaeologists possess critical datasets for assessing long-term human impacts to the natural world, but these remain largely untapped in terms of global-scale assessments,“ Dr Boivin said.
+‘‘Archaeologists possess critical datasets for assessing long-term human impacts on the natural world, but these remain largely untapped in terms of global-scale assessments,“ Dr. Boivin said.

 Reference: “Archaeological assessment reveals Earth’s early transformation through land use” by Lucas Stephens, Dorian Fuller, Nicole Boivin, Torben Rick, Nicolas Gauthier, Andrea Kay, Ben Marwick, Chelsey Geralda, et al., 30 August 2019, Science.